News and Past Activities

 | Code

 Voice conversion (VC) aims at altering a person's voice to make it sound similar to the voice of another person while preserving linguistic content.
 Existing methods suffer from a dilemma between content intelligibility and speaker similarity; i.e., methods with higher intelligibility usually have a lower speaker similarity, while methods with higher speaker similarity usually require plenty of target speaker voice data to achieve high intelligibility.
-In this work, we propose a novel method \textit{Phoneme Hallucinator} that achieves the best of both worlds.
+In this work, we propose a novel method Phoneme Hallucinator that achieves the best of both worlds.
 Phoneme Hallucinator is a one-shot VC model; it adopts a novel model to hallucinate diversified and high-fidelity target speaker phonemes based just on a short target speaker voice (e.g. 3 seconds).
 The hallucinated phonemes are then exploited to perform neighbor-based voice conversion.
 Our model is a text-free, any-to-any VC model that requires no text annotations and supports conversion to any unseen speaker.
+Quantitative and qualitative evaluations show that Phoneme Hallucinator outperforms existing VC methods for both intelligibility and speaker similarity.

 @article{DBLP:journals/corr/abs-2308-06382,